Moscow vows retaliation after US orders Russian diplomats to leave

 Konstantin Dolgov, Russian Foreign Ministry Commissioner for Human rights, told Interfax that Washington’s actions were “counterproductive and are intended to cause harm in the future, including the process of restoring bilateral relations”.

-Meanwhile, the Russian Embassy in London tweeted a picture of lame duck, with the words: “President Obama expels 35 Russian diplomats in Cold War deja vu.
+Meanwhile, the Russian Embassy in London tweeted a picture of duckling, with the caption “LAME”, writing: “President Obama expels 35 Russian diplomats in Cold War deja vu.
 As everybody, incl the US people, will be glad to see the last of this hapless administration”.

 Mr Obama on imposed the sanctions on Russian officials and intelligence services in retaliation for Russia's hacking of American political sites and email accounts ahead of the November election.
 US intelligence believes that Moscow was behind the hacking of Democratic National Committee emails that were then passed to Wikileaks.